 Recognition of Different Types of Storm Damage

 Heavy downpours, strong high winds, hailstorms, and hurricanes are just some examples of extreme weather conditions that can potentially disrupt the well-being of your home.
 And each of them can have different impacts on your home.
-So, knowing how to handle a roof storm damage assesment is vital to know what you are looking for and which areas to inspect for.
+So, knowing how to handle a roof storm damage assessment is vital to know what you are looking for and which areas to inspect for.
 After a mighty storm, some key areas of your home can get damaged, such as roof, gutters, windows and walls.

 Wind Storm